ingotportal/training/ApiCodeImprovementExamples.md

 ### Sample Two

 Below, we have two functions.
 One is to add packages to containers.
 The other is to update packages which are attached to containers.
 Both functions need to update the container weights to the total weights of the packages within the container.
-What do you think to these classes?
-Could they be improved in any way?

 ```